ingonyama-zk/ingopedia/src/fhelibraries.md

 # Libraries
-A curated list of amazing Homomorphic Encryption libraries, and what schemes they use.
+A curated list of Homomorphic Encryption libraries, and what schemes they use.

 ## **UNDER CONSTRUCTION** 👷